allan-pg/portfolio-projects/README.md

 ### Conclusion

-DAta cleaning is an important part of data analysis.
+Data cleaning is an important part of data analysis.
 Data cleanin is a guardian of data integrity and ensures conclusions drawn are accurate and reliable and meaningful.

 Clean data is more accurate and consistent.